department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/navy-coast-guard.md

 template: 4-action-page
 ---

-If you served on a Navy or Coast Guard ship in or around Vietnam during the Vietnam War Era, you may have had contact with Agent Orange (a toxic chemical used to clear trees and plants during the war).
+If you served on a Navy or Coast Guard ship in or around Vietnam during the Vietnam War Era, you may have had contact with Agent Orange, a toxic chemical used to clear trees and plants during the war.
 Find out if you can get disability compensation or benefits for illnesses believed to be caused by Agent Orange.

 <div class="call-out" markdown="1">

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have 1 or more illnesses believed to be caused by Agent Orange and you served on ships or boats that were part of the Mobile Riverine Force or Inshore Fire Support Division 93, or had 1 of the following designations:
+You may be able to get disability benefits if you have 1 or more illnesses believed to be caused by Agent Orange and:
+- You served on ships or boats that were part of the Mobile Riverine Force or Inshore Fire Support Division 93, or
+- You had 1 of the following designations:

   - AGP (Assault Group Patrol/Patrol Craft Tender)
   - LCM (Landing Craft, Mechanized)